Yuki2718/adblock/README.md

 WordPress plugins have been security nightmare and are usually implemented in first-party resource that bypasses medium mode.
 Although it's impossible to block thousands of these plugins without breaking too many sites, blocking those unwanted plugins won't be a bad idea<sup>1</sup>.
 While popular social and annoyances filters block many of them, they come with tons of unnecessary rules<sup>2</sup> and also occasionally cause false-positive.
 For these reasons I've settled down to AdGuard Social media filter and uBlock filters - Annoyances which are relatively small in size and rarely break pages; however, they only block minimal set of the plugins.
 This list includes 1) rules for the plugins not on Social media filter or other default filter lists, 2) rules almost equivalent to Noscript's Application Boundaries Enforcer (thanks to @gwarser), and 3) a regex rule focused only on the latest survey scam campaign.

 Exclusion:
-- rules that caused or can cause false-positive
+- Rules that caused or can cause false-positive
-- rarely seen plugins such that used by less than 100 sites according to themesinfo.com or plugins used only on specific websites
+- Rarely seen plugins such that used by less than 100 sites according to themesinfo.com or plugins used only on specific websites
 - CSS-only plugins

-<sub>1: It doesn't make sense if the site was fully compromised, but is some other cases may protect you from malwarized plugins and some vulnerabilities.</sub>
+<sub>1: It doesn't make sense if the site was fully compromised, but in some other cases may protect you from malwarized plugins and some vulnerabilities.</sub>

 <sub>2: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.</sub>
 </details>